Perfect For You

 Coaching may add an invaluable layer of support so that you can re-assess, strengthen, or learn new coping skills.
 Coaching can also provide a supportive, caring, outside perspective.

-Initial Individual Sessions are generally90 minutes in order to obtain a thorough assessment & specific plan plus completion of paperwork.
+Initial Individual Sessions are generally2 hours in order to obtain a thorough assessment of needs and goals in order to collaborate on a specific plan.

-Initial Couples/Relationship Sessions are held for minimum two hours order to obtain a thorough assessment & specific plan plus completion of paperwork
+Initial Couples/Relationship Sessions are held for an average of 2-3 hours order to obtain a thorough assessment of needs and goals in order to collaborate on a specific plan.

 Coaching services are not covered by insurance.